 The study is the first of its kind to examine the effect of Experience Corps, a national volunteer service program that trains seniors to help children in urban public schools with reading and academic success in other areas.
 The study followed 17 women aged 65 and older.
 Half participated in existing Experience Corps programs in schools, while the other half were wait-listed to enroll in Experience Corps the following year.
 Participants were evaluated at enrollment and again six months later, which included fMRI brain scans and cognitive function testing.

 "While the results of this study are preliminary, they hold promise for enhancing and maintaining brain reserve in later life, particularly among sedentary individuals who may benefit most urgently from behavioral interventions like Experience Corps," said Carlson, who is now leading a larger fMRI trial as part of a large-scale randomized trial of the Program.

 "As life expectancies increase, it's important, from a public health standpoint, to delay the onset of diseases associated with aging," said senior author Linda P. Fried, MD, MPH, dean of the Mailman School of Public Health at Columbia University.
 "This study suggests that new kinds of roles for older adults in our aging society can be designed as a win for addressing important societal needs, such as our children's success, and simultaneously the health and well-being of the older volunteers themselves."

 The research was co-funded by a Research and Career Development award to Dr. Carlson from the Johns Hopkins Claude D. Pepper Center and by a gift from S.D.
 Bechtel.

-*News Release by Journals of Gerontology: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Journals of Gerontology).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.